alekmaul/pvsneslib/wiki/Community-FAQ.md

 You probably have an issue with the format of your PVSNESLIB_HOME environment variable.
 The value must be in unix style (**/c/snesdev** instead of **c:\\snesdev**) to avoid this issue.
 The variable can be created with this command line : `setx PVSNESLIB_HOME "/c/snesdev"`

+### How to solve "Cannot openmake" error

+As explained in the [installation page](https://github.com/alekmaul/pvsneslib/wiki/Installation) available in the wiki:

+Python is used to optimize the code produced, it needs to be added in your path and accessible directly from the python command.
+If the command `python --version` does not work on your computer, you will have issues while using the script in PVsneslib.

+If you get a message like this one :

+__Assembling ... main.ps__
+__/c/snes/devkitsnes/bin/816-opt.py main.ps >main.asp__
+__Cannot openmake: *** [main.asm] Error 1__

+it means that you have an issue with your python installation and you need to review this step.

 ### On Linux i get : "fatal error: bits/libc-header-start.h"